govuk-react/govuk-react/README.md

 - The GDS Transport font face is included ([for gov.uk domains only](https://www.gov.uk/service-manual/design/making-your-service-look-like-govuk))
 - Other than the reset, no other styles affecting generic elements (without classes, IDs etc) are present in the CSS.

-## Why Emotion/CSS-in-JS?
+## Why CSS-in-JS?

 See [A Unified Styling Language](https://medium.com/seek-blog/a-unified-styling-language-d0c208de2660).

+This project is part of a larger initiative to componetise large scale React applications.
+Using CSSinJS allows us to include styles inside a module bundle that can be published (using `npm publish`) and consumed by a peer application, without putting dependencies on the peer application to implement a specific CSS build system.

+# Why Emotion?

-We have opted for [Emotion](https://emotion.sh/) over styled-components as we like the [support for JS syntax](https://emotion.sh/docs/object-styles).
+We opted for [Emotion](https://emotion.sh/) over styled-components as we like the [support for JS syntax](https://emotion.sh/docs/object-styles).
+This has since been added to styled-components.
+We would not be against moving to styled-components in the future if there was a clear advantage, but at the moment both libraries have great features and communities.

 We are also expecting to use [Interoperable Style Transfer Format (ISTF)](https://github.com/cssinjs/istf-spec) once it is finalised and compatible with a CSSinJS library, which would allow us to distribute CSSinJS stylesheets without a runtime.